innovation-system/electron-kiosk/README.md

 You can download latest release from releases section and choose the right package for your platform.

-Run the application, settings windows will open by default with the url to load.
-Once clicked on `UPDATE` button the url will be loaded in fullscreen mode.
+1. Run the application, main settings windows will open by default with the url to load.
+2. Edit settings and on `UPDATE` button, the url will be loaded in fullscreen mode.

+Starting from now the application will always load that url on startup, if the url is not reachable, the application will show a loader until the url is reachable again.

-To exit kiosk mode press `Ctrl+Shift+K`
+To go back to settings press `Ctrl+Shift+K`.

 ## Demo